toilets4london/T4LReact/README.md

 # React web app to present Toilets4London's data (a work in progress)

-Web app currently being hosted [here].
+Web app currently being hosted [here](https://londontoiletmap.netlify.app/).

 Data comes from the [Toilets4LondonAPI](https://toilets4london.herokuapp.com/) where you can also see [here on Github](https://github.com/toilets4london/Toilets4LondonAPI).